Upcoming events

 Last-minute cancellations can lead to financial penalties for TWA.
 More importantly, these cancellations take rooms away from fellow TWA members who are waiting for a room in our Room Block.
 Despite these impacts, we continue to see significant numbers of late room cancellations at TWA conferences.
 We are also seeing stricter attrition enforcement by host hotels.
 As a result, we ask that all members and attendees agree to the below guidelines before booking a room within our Room Block.

 By making a reservation in the TWA Room Block, you agree not to cancel your reservation with the hotel without first contacting TWA.
-You further agree to turn in any excess or unneeded reservations to TWA by the Room Block Waitlist Date.
+You further agree to turn in any excess or unneeded reservations to TWA by the Room Block Waitlist Date (September 25 for the 2026 Fall Conference).
 Failure to comply with this policy may result in financial responsibility for the full cost of any unused or cancelled rooms, and/or loss of Room Block privileges in the future.

 Room Block